b12io/reading-group/flash-organizations.md

 Fellow B12er [Daniela Retelny](http://danielaretelny.com/)'s final chapter of her thesis is on [Flash Organizations](http://hci.stanford.edu/publications/2017/flashorgs/flash-orgs-chi-2017.pdf).
 We read her and her collaborators' CHI paper on the topic.

 # Questions I have going in
-* How much structure comes from the initial scaffold laid down by the person forming the organization, and how much comes from forks/teams?
+* How much structure comes from the initial scaffold laid down by the person forming the organization, and how much comes from forks/teams? *a lot changed---566 branches, lots of help from hired team leads*
-* How much fluidity in membership does this model see vs. traditional organizations and vs. Flash Teams?
+* How much fluidity in membership does this model see vs. traditional organizations and vs. Flash Teams? *way more churn than traditional organizations---not necessarily a benefit for a company, but good for a project.
+Would be cool to see hybrid organization or restructured organization from internal company team members.*
 * How does promotion work?
 Is there a notion of demotion?
-What does it look like when the task you are working on gets "refactored?"
+What does it look like when the task you are working on gets "refactored?" *no instances of tasks getting deleted---only added. the only organizational refactor was a promotion from eng to manager, so less confict there.*
-* What does a branch/merge conflict look like in a running organization?
+* What does a branch/merge conflict look like in a running organization? *didn't see as much organizational conflict---usually around the details/order of executing tasks.*
 * How does leadership/expertise come into play?
 A Tech Lead leads a team of engineers, but does Foundry help in determining who the Tech Lead should be?
 * How much did each of the Flash Organizations cost in terms of human labor?
-How would this compare to hiring a small agency to solve the problem?
+How would this compare to hiring a small agency to solve the problem? *EMS = $46,191, True Story = $6,650, Enterprise=$36,604*

 # Notes
 * Current crowd workflows can't handle complex and open-ended goals, like